SuperCoolGuy855/SIM808_Crash_Detection/README.md

 ### Enviroment variable

-Create the following enviroment variable using file `.env` or adding in the terminal:
+Create the following enviroment variable:

 - **VAPID_PUBLIC_KEY**: used to send notifications